 What Causes Happiness?

-A good point to start then would be to understand what we mean by happiness.
+A good point to start would be to understand what we mean by happiness.
 Leading positive psychologist Martin Seligman suggests that happiness itself is a scientifically unwieldy term.
 To clarify its meaning he proposes three distinct routes to a happiness definition.

 - Positive emotion and pleasure (the pleasant life)